 Control How Others Interact with Your Personal Facebook Profile

-If you click Timeline and Tagging on the left of the Settings area you will be able to choose whether or not others can post content to your timeline, and who can see this content.
+If you click Timeline and Tagging on the left of the Settings area, you can choose whether or not others can post content to your timeline and who can see this content.